-Today, Viennese coffee houses are one of the city’s main attractions, revered for having had such an important historical role in shaping Viennese culture.
+Today, Viennese coffeehouses are one of the city’s main attractions, revered for having had such an important historical role in shaping Viennese culture.

 So what is the hype all about?
 What exactly qualifies as a traditional Viennese coffee house, and where are the best cafes in Vienna?

-What’s the best coffee house in Vienna?
+What’s the best coffeehouse in Vienna?

 What qualifies as a traditional Vienna coffee shop?

-- marble tabletops,
+- Fancy marble tabletops,

 When visiting Vienna, you’ll find that the (often grumpy) waiter will serve an obligatory glass of cold tap water along with your coffee.
 He will continue to bring free refills throughout the duration of your visit.
-(Maybe that’s why he’s grumpy, who knows?)
+(Maybe that’s why he’s grumpy; who knows?)
 You’ll also find that most cafes have a table stacked with the daily newspaper, all so their patrons can read and relax in their cozy environment.

 Best coffee houses in Vienna